 EV Charging in China and Asia

-20 million chargers, 5-minute charging, and battery swap in 70 seconds
+Around 20 million charging points, 5-minute charging claims, and ultra-fast battery swap

 Updated March 2026

-China has more EV chargers than the rest of the world combined.
-The country hit 20 million charging points in 2025, including 4.7 million public chargers.
-Charging technology is moving faster than anywhere else: BYD's Flash Charging system does 10-70% in five minutes at 1,500 kW, NIO swaps entire batteries in under three minutes, and CATL's stations do it in 70 seconds.
-The connector standard is GB/T (not CCS), and you pay with WeChat or Alipay, not RFID cards.
+China has more EV charging points than the rest of the world combined.
+The country reached around 20 million charging points in 2025, including about 4.7 million public chargers.
+Charging technology is moving faster than anywhere else: BYD says its Flash Charging system can do 10-70% in five minutes at 1,500 kW, NIO says its swap stations can replace a battery in about three minutes, and CATL is targeting roughly 100-second swaps for compatible vehicles.
+The connector standard is GB/T (not CCS), and you usually pay with WeChat or Alipay rather than RFID cards.
 Southeast Asia is catching up fast, with Thailand, Singapore, and Vietnam leading the way.

 China's Charging Infrastructure: The Numbers